ankschoubey/old-blog/_posts/2022-09-25-testing-design-patterns.md

 ---
 layout: post
 comments: true
-description: Testing interfaces, abstract classes, and design patterns efficiently can be tricky since parents and children depend on each other.
-We can write tests to eliminate these dependencies during the test time, making our tests very short and decoupled.
+description: Testing interfaces, abstract classes, and design patterns efficiently can be tricky since parents and children depend on each other.<br><br>We can write tests to eliminate these dependencies during the test time, making our tests very short and decoupled.
 categories: [design-patterns, testing]
 last_modified_at: 2022-09-25T20:52:08.052481
 last-modified-purpose:
-permalink: /integrate-external-services/
+permalink: /testing-design-patterns/
-title: Pointers while integrating an external service
+title: How to test interfaces, abstract classes and design patterns?
 image: /images/testing-design-patterns.jpg
 ---
 ![](/images/testing-design-patterns.jpg)